 This can happen with a leaky tire, damage from an accident, or an overloaded vehicle.
 The biggest potential damage from a tire blowout comes afterwards, when the panicked driver tries to maneuver to the side of the road.
 Keep a calm head and don’t slam on your brakes or you could end up with a bigger accident on your hands.

-The quickest way to get help fast is to have a commercial roadside assistance coverage plan.
+The quickest way to get help fast is to have a semi-truck roadside assistance coverage plan.
 They can provide a new tire, a temporary to get you back on the road, or a tow to the nearest repair shop.
 The best way to prevent a tire blowout is to check the air pressure in your tires regularly and replace your tires when needed.